Male Breast Reduction Overview

 Men who believe they may have gynecomastia should first see their physician to be evaluated for medical problems that may contribute to the condition.
 Men who are overweight may be advised to attempt to reduce breast volume through weight loss and exercise before considering surgery.
 Discontinuing excessive drinking or use of anabolic steroids, marijuana or other drugs that are linked to gynecomastia may also resolve the problem without surgery.

-If you believe that you may be a good candidate for male breast reduction, a qualified plastic surgeon can evaluate your condition, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for Male Breast Reduction, schedule your consultation with a Top Plastic Surgeon to discuss your options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.